 - develop the skills you need to bring that relationship into your everyday life.

-I have been practising, teaching and writing about shiatsu for 30 years, and I am fully insured and registered as a practitioner and teacher with the Shiatsu Society UK .
+I have been practising, teaching and writing about shiatsu for over 25 years, and I am fully insured and registered as a practitioner and teacher with the Shiatsu Society UK .
 I studied history and political science at Cambridge University, then worked for ten years as a filmmaker until eventually burnout led me to seek help from a highly-recommended acupuncturist.
 Soon after that I started training at the Shiatsu College in London, and was one of its first graduates.
 I joined the Shiatsu College teaching staff in 1992.

 Mindfulness, Language, and Touch

 I then studied the health applications of NLP, at the same time studying Seiki shiatsu with the Japanese master Akinobu Kishi.
 Looking for ways to integrate these two, I found Clean Language. which I now specialize in as a beautifully simple and effective way to help clients discover how to listen to themselves at this deep, embodied and authentic level.
 In 2012 I trained to teach Mindfulness-Based Cognitive Therapy at the Oxford Mindfulness Centre and have integrated the clinically-proven benefits of mindfulness into my work with Shiatsu and Clean Language.
-Since 2013 I have been the coordinator of London Mindful Practitioners, a non-profit support group for professionals who use mindfulness in their work, which now has over 400 members.
+For 10 years I was the coordinator of London Mindful Practitioners, a non-profit support group for professionals who use mindfulness in their work.